-- In October or November of the fall of their third year, students should make formal application to the Vanderbilt Office of Undergraduate Admissions as a special case (three-two student) of the transfer application process.
+- In October or November of the fall of their third year, students should make a formal application to the Vanderbilt Office of Undergraduate Admissions as a special case (three-two students) of the transfer application process.

-- Before initiating the application process, the student should make sure that the 3-2 liaisons in the home school and at Vanderbilt (current Senior Associate Dean Arthur Overholser) can certify them as having met the requirements of our dual-degree contract (B average, proper pre-engineering courses, and the recommendation of the home institution).
-The home school liaison should communicate his/her recommendation to Dean Overholser and to the Vanderbilt Office of Undergraduate Admissions.
+- Before initiating the application process, the student should make sure that the 3-2 liaisons in the home school and at Vanderbilt (Senior Associate Dean for Undergraduate Education, School of Engineering, Cynthia B. Paschal, PhD., AIMBE Fellow) can certify them as having met the requirements of our dual-degree contract (B average, proper pre-engineering courses, and the recommendation of the home institution).
+The home school liaison should communicate his/her recommendation to Dean Paschal and to the Vanderbilt Office of Undergraduate Admissions.

 - Contact with VU Undergraduate Admissions should be made through Director of Admissions John O. Gaines ( firstname.lastname@example.org ).
 Please make sure the Vanderbilt admissions office understands you are a 3-2 transfer applicant.